lilylaila/CSX_450_1_Project_1/README.md

 # 1) Generate key in Bash
 - In Bash, need to get key pair by typing: ssh-keygen
 - Leave paraphrase empty
-cat ~/.ssh/id_rsa.pub import key pair
+- Copy the public key contents of the SSH and paste in AWS cat ~/.ssh/id_rsa.pub import key pair

 # 2) Set up security groups in AWS
+- Provide a name for the security group
+- Add necessary ports (SSH = 22, HTTP = 80, Jupyter = 8888), Save
+- This can be viewed in Inbound rules in the Instance

 # Create EC2 account on AWS, go to Amazon Web Services
 - https://aws.amazon.com/